lhd791150351/m7e/dataverse/README.md

-It is created by Ownership Labs, [Ownership Labs](https://github.com/ownership-labs)
+# dataverse-sdk

+The dataverse-sdk can be integrated into any websites, allowing users to save NFTs into their private space.
+It is created by [Ownership Labs](https://github.com/ownership-labs), under the AGPL3 license.